dougeby/IntuneDocs/intune-user-help/use-verbose-logging-to-help-your-it-administrator-fix-device-issues-android.md

 # Configure logging settings

-Configure the logging settings to let the Company Portal app, Microsoft Intune app, and Intune-managed apps record your actions with these apps.
+Configure your logging settings to let the Company Portal app, Microsoft Intune app, and Intune-managed apps record app actions.
 If you ever experience a problem in the app, and then report it, your support team will review these logs for more details.

 > [!NOTE]
 > The logs that you send to your support team will include your email address.